Winston L. Prouty

-Winston Lewis Prouty (September 1, 1906 – September 10, 1971) was an American politician.
-A member of the Republican Party, he served as a United States Senator from Vermont from 1959 until his death.
-He was previously a member of the United States House of Representatives, serving Vermont's At-large congressional district, from 1951 to 1959.
+Winston Lewis Prouty (September 1, 1906 – September 10, 1971) was an American banker and Republican politician who represented Vermont in the United States House of Representatives from 1951 to 1959 and the United States Senate from 1959 until his death in 1971.
+He also served as mayor of the city of Newport and a member of the Vermont House of Representatives.
+He was elected Speaker of the Vermont House of Representatives from 1947 to 1949.

 Early life and education

 Winston Prouty was born in Newport, Vermont, to Willard Robert and Margaret (née Lockhart) Prouty.
 His family owned Prouty & Miller Lumber Company, a lumber and building material business.
 His family was also involved in politics; his father and grandfather both served as state legislators.
 His uncle Charles A. Prouty was a member of the Interstate Commerce Commission, and another uncle, George H. Prouty served as Governor of Vermont from 1908 to 1910.

 Prouty received his early education at public schools in Newport, and attended St. Paul's School in Garden City, New York and Bordentown Military Institute in New Jersey.
 He then studied engineering at Lafayette College in Easton, Pennsylvania, from 1925 to 1927.
 During his college years, he became a member of the Delta Upsilon fraternity.